-- Avoid overstocking items in resident rooms - At entrance to the room have the following supplies: - Hospital-grade disinfectant wipes (store away from access by the resident) - Personal Protective Equipment such as disposable gloves and long-sleeved gowns.
-The following items should be supplied in the resident's room: - Dedicated personal care supplies such as periwash, periwipes, mounthwash, shampoo, creams lotions etc. - Garbage can with plastic liners - Laundry hamper, double bagging is not required - Alcohol based hand rub (ABHR) or liquid hand soap and paper towels at the hand washing sink
+- Avoid overstocking items in resident rooms - At entrance to the room have the following supplies: - Hospital-grade disinfectant wipes (store away from access by the resident) - Personal Protective Equipment such as disposable gloves and long-sleeved gowns and masks and eye protection.
+The following items should be supplied in the resident's room: - Dedicated personal care supplies such as periwash, periwipes, mounthwash, shampoo, creams lotions etc. - Garbage can with plastic liners - o Laundry hampers.
+Double bagging is not required - Alcohol based hand rub (ABHR) or liquid hand soap and paper towels at the hand washing sink